evanbattaglia/dotsym/README.md

-# Dotsym
+# Dotsym -- dotfile and local overrides management, simplified
-dotsym allows you to put dotfiles in source control and handle them across multiple machines by making symlinks from the standard location (e.g. ~/.gitconfig) to someplace inside a git repo.
+dotsym allows you to put **dotfiles in source control** and handle them across multiple machines by making symlinks from the standard location (e.g. ~/.gitconfig) to someplace inside a git repo.

-It can also be used for your own personal files in some coding project that you do not want in source control, for instance, a directory of your personal scripts for the project.
-In this case you will also likely want to manage your own .git/config/exclude to hide your personal scripts from that project's source control.
+It can also be used for your "local overrides" user-specific configuration, that is, **your own personal files in a project** that you **do not want in the main repo source control**.
+By symlinking to the files and adding them to your own `.git/config/exclude`, the files can still be kept track of in your own repo.

+# Features
+* simple to use -- only two config options, the rest is dictated by directory structure
+* can have machine-specific override files
+* symlink whole directories, or individual files within directories
+* ordered directories allow you "layer" shared config in flexible ways (see [Layered example](#Layered-example))

 # Config
 The configuration is a file in `~/.dotsym/dotsym.toml` (this can also be a symlink to a file managed by dotsym).
 Example file: